Eligarf/stealthy/README.md

 ## Automatic Hidden Door detection
 Doors can have a detection range that will hide the door control until the viewing token is within the given range.
 Doors can also have an optional stealth value; tokens with a sufficiently high perception effect will be able to see a hidden door if it beats that door's stealth.

-**THIS DOES NOT APPLY TO FOUNDRY'S SECRET DOORS!!!** I tried and failed to to get the secret doors to play nice - turns out to be way easier to conditionally hide a regular door from players than to conditionally show a secret door to them.
+**THIS DOES NOT APPLY TO FOUNDRY'S SECRET DOORS!!!** I tried and failed to to get the secret doors to play nice - it turns out to be way easier to conditionally hide a regular door from players than to conditionally show a secret door to them.

 ![secret-doors](https://user-images.githubusercontent.com/16523503/212574216-6cc5b0ad-f432-441e-b11a-f4aa2b15cbd1.gif)
 ![hidden-door](https://user-images.githubusercontent.com/16523503/217671740-41aa7832-d495-49da-a149-948ebb6ccb2a.PNG)